College of Education > Academics > Leadership, Language & Curriculum > Graduate Programs > Educational Leadership (EdS)

 The Educational Leadership Specialist (EdS) program provides you with an area of educational specialization — with an emphasis on practice — to prepare you for administrative positions within a school system, such as elementary, middle and high school principal or superintendent.

-The EdS program offers advanced study beyond a master’s if you’re not interested in pursuing a doctoral degree that requires a culminating dissertation or capstone.
-And by earning an EdS degree, you'll increase your skills for advanced licensure requirements or to meet state or professional requirements that can often be beneficial for your own career advancement and development in the field.
+The Educational Leadership (EdS) program offers advanced study beyond a master’s if you’re not interested in pursuing a doctoral degree that requires a culminating dissertation or capstone.
+And by earning your EdS in Educational Leadership you'll increase your skills for advanced licensure requirements or to meet state or professional requirements that can often be beneficial for your own career advancement and development in the field.

 All in-person classes meet in the evenings on the Lincoln Park Campus.
 The program can be completed in just over three years.

 DePaul is partnered with Chicago Public Schools, the fourth-largest public school district in the country, the Archdiocese of Chicago, the nation’s largest private school system and suburban public, independent and charter schools throughout the Chicago area.
 You’ll have access to leaders in the field who can help guide your career.

 Submit an online application, official transcripts, résumé, letters of recommendation, a personal statement and a writing sample.

 You’ll take six core courses, five research courses, an elective, five concentration courses and choose between a capstone or a dissertation.
 An internship is required for superintendent licensure.

 The average reported salary for Educational Leadership graduates was $52,000.